 But I took a chance.
 I challenged myself.
 I pushed myself.

-Here are a few places embracing uncomfortable led me:
+A few places embracing uncomfortable has led me:

 - Going whitewater rafting and subsequently jumping off a very high cliff into a raging river.

 - Travelling solo to Paris, France, to see the French Open.